-“If you walk into a salary negotiation without a number, you are at the mercy of an experienced hiring manager”
+“If you walk into a salary negotiation without a number, you are at the mercy of an experienced hiring manager”Ramit Sethi

 Did you just put forward your best game in the interview and got an offer letter from the company?
-Well then you made it through the most challenging part of the game but here’s one terrifying question which might make you timid – yes, exactly!
+Well then, you made it through the most challenging part of the game, but here’s one terrifying question which might make you timid – yes, exactly!

 - The higher your annual salary is, the more likely you are to ask for a raise.

-- Gen Y is less likely to ask for a raise and more uncomfortable in negotiating.
+- Gen-Y is less likely to ask for a raise and more uncomfortable in negotiating.

 - Workers with less job satisfaction are more likely to ask for raise.

-Strive to understand each others point of view.
+Strive to understand each other’s point of view.
 When people were enquired about how comfortable they were talking with their employer about money, survey respondents said they would be 54% comfortable negotiating a higher salary with a new employer than asking for a raise in their current job.

 According to a study by recruiting software provider Jobvite, found that 84% of those who negotiated ended up receiving higher salaries.
-Nowadays, there are numerous resources available to know the baseline salary based on industry, position and the area you are looking for.
-Glassdoor, Payscale and LinkedIn are a few to get started with, and you may look for industry-specific resources as well.
+Nowadays, there are numerous resources available to know the baseline salary based on industry, position, and the area you are looking for.
+Glassdoor, Payscale, and LinkedIn are a few to get started with, and you may look for industry-specific resources as well.

-“Salary is important but there are other forms of compensation beyond just cold hard cash.”
+“Salary is important, but there are other forms of compensation beyond just cold hard cash.”Wheeler

-- Know your Value.
+- Know your value.